On genericity of shadowing in one dimension: Preliminaries

-We call a space $X$ a \emph{graphoid} provided that for all $\epsilon>0$ there exists a graph $G\subseteq X$ and a retraction $\pi_G:X\to G$ such that $\pi_G^{-1}(x)$ has diameter less that $\epsilon$ for each $x\in G$.
+We call a space $X$ a \emph{graphoid} provided that for all $\epsilon>0$ there exists a graph $G\subseteq X$ and a retraction $\pi_G:X\to G$ which is an \emph{$\epsilon$-map}, i.e. $\pi_G^{-1}(x)$ has diameter less that $\epsilon$ for each $x\in G$.
 It is worth noting that there may be many such graphs, and for each graph, many such projections.
 If $X$ is also locally connected, we call $X$ a \emph{graphite}.
-Note that graphoids and graphites are necessarily one-dimensional, and more specifically \emph{graph-like} (i.e. homeomorphic to an inverse limit of graphs) but not every graph-like continuum is a graphoid.
-It is easy to see that the Menger curve and locally connected Julia sets are among those continua which are graphites.
+Note that graphoids and graphites are necessarily one-dimensional, and more specifically \emph{graph-like} (i.e. homeomorphic to an inverse limit of graphs by 2.13 of \cite{Nadler}, the dimension result follows by \cite{Charalambous}) but not every graph-like continuum is a graphoid.

+The class of graphites is indeed much larger than the class of dendrites.
+Indeed, it includes the Menger curve, which can be seen as follows.
+Let $M$ denote the Menger curve as a subset of $[0,1]^3$.
+Note that $M$ retracts onto the edges of the cube $[0,1]^3$ and that this retraction is a $\sqrt{1/3}$-map from $M$ onto a graph contained in $M$.
+By self-similarity of $M$, we can, for $n\geq 1$, define a $(1/3)^n\sqrt{1/3}$-map from $M$ to a graph contained in $M$ by applying an appropriately scaled version of this retraction to the $20^n$ copies of $M$ with edges of length $(1/3)^n$ which compose $M$.
+A similar argument demonstrates that the Sierpinski triangle and carpet are also graphites.